EconomyLens.com

 The US Federal Reserve has kept interest rates unchanged this year, despite President Donald Trump's pressure on the independent central bank and Fed Chair Jerome Powell. ©AFP

-Washington (AFP) – The US central bank is expected to hold interest rates steady Wednesday after its key policy meeting, as officials gauge the impact of tariffs on inflation — and despite President Donald Trump’s calls for rate cuts.
+Washington (AFP) – The US central bank is expected to hold interest rates steady Wednesday after its key policy meeting, as officials gauge the impact of tariffs on inflation — drawing renewed pressure from President Donald Trump for rate cuts.
 The Federal Reserve has kept the benchmark lending rate unchanged this year at a range between 4.25 percent and 4.50 percent, and analysts expect policymakers will remain on the sidelines until price increases cool sustainably.

 Related

-While Trump has imposed a 10 percent tariff on most US trading partners and steeper levies on imports of steel, aluminum and autos in recent months, these have not triggered a price surge so far.
-This is partly because Trump has backed off or postponed some of his most punishing salvos, while businesses in turn have relied on existing inventory to avoid hiking consumer costs immediately.
-In May, the consumer price index edged up to 2.4 percent on-year from 2.3 percent in April, underscoring the limited effect of levies for now.
+While Trump has imposed a 10 percent tariff on most US trading partners and steeper levies on imports of steel, aluminum, and autos in recent months, these have not triggered a widespread price surge so far.
+This is partly because Trump has backed off or postponed some of his most punishing salvos, while businesses in turn are relying on existing inventory to avoid hiking consumer costs directly.
+In May, the consumer price index edged up to 2.4 percent year-on-year from 2.3 percent in April, underscoring the limited effect of levies for now.

 © 2024 AFP